yannis-l36/creator-docs/content/en-us/production/promotion/index.md

 ## Social Media

 You can direct users to follow you on social media by embedding social media links on your experience's main details page.
-Social media links connect your audience over the age of 13 to your social media outside of Roblox, which you can use to market updates, monitor community feedback, and promote your experiences.
+Social media links connect your audience over the age of thirteen to your social media outside of Roblox, which you can use to market updates, monitor community feedback, and promote your experiences.
 For more information, see [Linking to Social Media](../../production/promotion/audience-engagement.md#linking-to-social-media).

 <img src="../../assets/promotion/misc/Social-Links-Example.png" width="540" />